Is IB For You?

 Your donation will support the student journalists of Centaurus High School.
 Your contribution will allow us to purchase equipment and cover our annual website hosting costs.

-Finn Feldman (He/Him) is a Junior at CHS and has been with the Warrior Scroll for two years now.
-Finn is one of the junior editors and is training to become...
+Finn Feldman (He/Him) is a senior at CHS and has been in the Warrior Scroll for three years now.
+Before becoming Co-Editor-in-Chief (with the amazing Sophie...